A stochastic analysis of resource sharing with logarithmic weights: A local equilibrium

 Next, recall the notation $w_f$ for the modulus of continuity of the function $f$.
-On the event $B_{N,K}$, Relation~\eqref{eqZ2} gives us that for any $\xi>0$,
+On the event $B_{N,K}$, relation~(\ref{eqZ2}) gives us that for any $\xi>0$,

-The sequence of processes $(\overline{M}_N(t))$ being tight, this relation and the fact that $\P(B_{N,K})>1-\eps$ show that for any $\eta>0$, there exists $\xi_0$ such that for every $\xi\leq \xi_0$ and $N\geq N_0$,
+The sequence of processes $(\overline{M}_N(t))$ being tight, this relation and the fact that $\P(B_{N,K})>1-\varepsilon$ show that for any $\eta>0$, there exists $\xi_0$ such that for every $\xi\leq\xi _0$ and $N\geq N_0$,

-Since we can apply this reasoning to any $\eps>0$, here again the tightness criterion of the modulus of continuity enables us to conclude that the sequence of processes $(\overline{Z}_N(t))$ is tight.
+Since we can apply this reasoning to any $\varepsilon>0$, here again the tightness criterion of the modulus of continuity enables us to conclude that the sequence of processes $(\overline{Z}_N(t))$ is tight.

 Let $(R(t))$ be one of the limiting points.
-By using Skorohod's Representation Theorem, see Ethier and Kurtz~\cite{Ethier:01}, up to a change of probability space, we can assume that the convergence to $(R(t))$ holds almost surely on $[0,T]$ for the uniform norm.
-But on the set $B_{N,K}$, (\ref{derivee}) and Lebesgue's differentiation theorem, see Rudin~\cite{Rudin} for example, guarantees that the integral term on the right hand side of Equation~\eqref{eqZ2} converges almost surely to
+By using Skorohod's representation theorem (see Ethier and Kurtz~\cite{Ethier01}) up to a change of probability space, we can assume that the convergence to $(R(t))$ holds almost surely on $[0,T]$ for the uniform norm.
+But on the set $B_{N,K}$, (\ref{derivee}) and Lebesgue's differentiation theorem (see Rudin~\cite{Rudin}, e.g.) guarantees that the integral term on the right-hand side of equation~(\ref{eqZ2}) converges almost surely to

-Consequently $(R(t))$ satisfies the SDE~\eqref{eqR} with $R(0)=y$, and the uniqueness of such a solution gives us the convergence in distribution we were seeking. \end{proof} A direct consequence of this result is that, starting from $N^\alpetu$, the process $(L_1^N(t))$ behaves like an Ornstein-Uhlenbeck process around $N^\alpetu$. \begin{theorem}[A stable Regime for $(L_1^N(t))$] If $\rho_1<1/2$, $L_2^N(0)=N$ and $L_1^N(0)$ is such that, for some $y\in \R$,
+Consequently $(R(t))$ satisfies the SDE~(\ref{eqR}) with $R(0)=y$, and the uniqueness of such a solution gives us the convergence in distribution we were seeking. \end{pf} A direct consequence of this result is that, starting from $N^{\alpha^*} $, the process $(L_1^N(t))$ behaves like an Ornstein--Uhlenbeck process around $N^{\alpha^*}$.